zydou/arti/doc/hsc.md

 Client service discovery keys (previously known as "client authorization" keys) can be generated and/or retrieved using the `arti hsc key get` command.

-By default `key get` will generate a new keypair for use with the specified onion service, if one does not already exist, and output its public part in the file specified with the `--output` option.
-If such a keypair already exists, a new one will **not** be generated.
+`key get` prompts the user for an onion address (`<SVC>.onion`).
+If no keypair exists for that service, it will first be generated.
+It then outputs the public part of that service's key to the file specified with the --output option.

 ```ignore
 $ arti -c hsc.toml hsc key get --output -